-Wildland Fire Situation Analysis (WFSA) is a decision making process in which the Agency Administrator or representative described the situation, compares multiple strategic wildland fire management alternatives, evaluates the expected effects of the alternatives, establishes objectives and constraints for the management of the fire, selects the preferred alternative, and documents the decision.
-The format and level of detail required is dependent on the specific incident and it's complexity.
+Wildland Fire Situation Analysis (WFSA) is a decision making process in which the agency administrator or representative described the situation, compares multiple strategic wildland fire management alternatives, evaluates the expected effects of the alternatives, establishes objectives and constraints for the management of the fire, selects the preferred alternative, and documents the decision.
+The format and level of detail required depends on the specific incident and its complexity.
 The key is to document the decision made.